Kyfan01/Bootcamp-Beats/README.md

     {
       "message": "Bad Request",
       "errors": {
-        "title": "Name must be 50 characters or less", "genre": "Genre must be 20 characters or less", "url": "Url must be a valid url", "preview_image_url": "Preview Image Url must be a valid url"
+        "title": "Title must be 50 characters or less", "genre": "Genre must be 20 characters or less", "url": "Url must be a valid url", "preview_image_url": "Preview Image Url must be a valid url"